bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 We've seen that wildcard (existential types) allow us to create collections of elements of various types, even when we can't employ the `Any` type due to nested invariance constraints or previously ascribed types (such as from third-party libraries).
+When using wildcards, Scala and Java prevent us from accessing values that would have the wildcard type in their signature, at least directly (see [Example 3](#example-3)).
+This makes sense, as we can't talk about a type in any meaningful way when we don't know what it is.
-We also saw that since Java doesn't employ declaration-site variance; we can directly create a list of `Foo<Object>` values without worrying about the variance constraints, but the lack of declaration-site variance
+We also saw that since Java doesn't employ declaration-site variance, we can directly create a list of `Foo<Object>` values without worrying about the variance constraints, but the lack of declaration-site variance
-[can cause runtime errors in Java](https://stackoverflow.com/questions/28570877/java-covariant-array-bad) if the users don't *properly* employ use-site variance.
+[can cause runtime errors in Java](https://stackoverflow.com/questions/28570877/java-covariant-array-bad) if the users don't *properly* employ use-site variance; the burden of variance in Scala is on the API designer, but in Java, it is on the user of the API.
+Proper variance declarations allow us to be more precise, and if properly used, wildcards can usually be avoided.
+On the other hand, wildcards allow us to ignore variance, but at the cost of not being able to refer to values of the wildcard types in any way.

 Hopefully, the examples here proved helpful - I encourage anyone working with Scala or other languages where variance comes up to keep reading and experimenting.